CalfCrusher/SSHBastard/README.md

 # SSHBastard
-A tool to scan and bruteforce ssh servers through TOR network using wordlist
+**A tool to scan and bruteforce ssh servers through TOR network using wordlist**

+## Disclaimer

+This is a tool that i made for learning python purpose only.
+Nowadays bruteforcing SSH is does not make sense at all to me.
+We're not in '98 and password are not 'password' or '12345' but more complex.
+Also if you think that on entire internet will be a couple of misconfigured ssh server don't loose your time.
+Keep studying and coding.
+Bruteforcing is always last resort.